 Charlie is only chewing things when he’s alone now, but that wasn’t always the case.
 He used to chew stuff when Amanda was home, but he got in trouble for doing so.

 Let’s keep digging to see if we can figure out if Charlie is chewing to pass the time or if it’s because he’s scared.

-Like this dog in the Body Language Gallery, we can see that Charlie does indeed look upset.
+Like this dog, we can see that Charlie does indeed look upset.
 With his tucked tail, hard eyes, and body looking smaller and shifting away from Amanda, he looks frightened.
 So the question is, what is Charlie afraid of?